aws-samples/aws-database-migration-samples/exercises/mysql-shard-consolidation/README.md

+#MySQL Shard Consolidation Exercise

+Following is an exercise in using the Database Migration Service, (DMS) to consolidate a sharded MySQL system into Amazon Aurora using the DMS sample database.
 Our sample database is based on a mock sports ticketing system.
 The gist of the system is to sell tickets to sporting events.
 An entity relationship of the system looks as follows:

 ![alt tag](/images/sampledb.jpg)